smitelli/cosmodoc/src/content/topics/bugs-and-oversights/index.md

 ## Rain spawns one tile lower in the game window than it should.

+## Certain shards have a tendency to enter and then hop up walls.

 ## Off-screen {{< lookup/actor type=47 plural=true >}} can make sound.

+## Certain decorations can disappear prematurely near the left or bottom screen edges.

+The sprite visibility check in {{< lookup/cref MoveAndDrawDecorations >}} calculates sprite dimensions incorrectly, [causing certain decorations to expire while still partially on the screen.]({{< relref "decoration-functions#sprite-visibility-bug" >}})

 ## `.SVT` file is not deleted if the write path was overridden.